 Caretakers of the cemetery grounds were John R. Williams and Russell Jones Williams.
 Lawn maintenance is currently outsourced.

 Until her death in 2004, Maude A. Williams presided as Chair.

-Historian Donalene Jones Ring has compiled scrapbooks of photos and articles.
-She has also archived the Welsh translated records and other materials.
+Past Historian Donalene Jones Ring compiled many scrapbooks of photos and articles until her death in 2013.
+She also archived the Welsh translated records and other materials.

-Donalene has collected obituaries for many of the persons buried in Salem.
+Obituaries for many of the persons buried in Salem are in the archives.
 If you have a name you would like researched, please click here.

 © 2014 Salem Cemetery Society, Inc.